stevanradakovic/lava-docker-compose/README.md

 No configuration should be necessary when running a simple qemu worker.

+Note: current master branch contains configuration specific to author's personal LAB.
+This is limited to:
+ - ser2net configuration file
+ - devices connected to ser2net container

 ## Usage

+`make`: Deploy following containers:
+ - pgsql
+ - rabbitmq
+ - ser2net
+ - lava server
+ - lava dispatcher
+ - lava dispatcher http server
+ - lava dispatcher tftp server
+ - squad frontend
+ - squad worker
+ - squad listener

-`make`: Deploy a pgsql container, lava server container, lava dispatcher container, and image host container.
-A user (username admin, password admin) will automatically be deployed, as well as a qemu device-type and a qemu-01 device.
+A user (username admin, password admin) for lava server will automatically be deployed, as well as a qemu device-type and a qemu-01 device.
 Its health check should run automatically.

+SQUAD user 'admin' will be created but it's assigned no password.
+This is due to missing feature in SQUAD.
+There will be group 'example' and project 'example' created.
+LAVA CI backend configured to work with lava server container will also be created.
+All tokens are exchanged automatically during setup.

-`make clean`: Permanently delete the containers and the pgsql volume.
+`make clean`: Permanently delete the containers and volumes.

-Once up, go to your http://localhost (port 80) and log in with admin:admin.
+Once up, go to your http://localhost:8080 and log in with admin:admin.
 You should see qemu-01's health-check running and it should finish successfully.
+SQUAD frontend operate on port 8000 (http://localhost:8000).
+Port changes are required as lava dispatched http server occupies port 80.

 ## Upgrades